lyan62/FoodieQA/README.md

-# Foodie-eval
+# FoodieQA

-Evaluate LLMs/VLMs with the foodie benchmark
+Evaluate LLMs/VLMs with the FoodieQA benchmark

 ## Models